antoniott15/fgf/README.md

 ## Install

-If you use MacOS you can install using [homebrew](https://brew.sh/)
+If you're using MacOS, you can to install using [homebrew](https://brew.sh/)

 ```
 brew tap antoniott15/fgf